MicrosoftLearning/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Exercises/M03-Unit 4 Configure an ExpressRoute Gateway.md

    | Resource Group       | ContosoResourceGroup             |
    | Location             | East US                          |

-4. Select **Next : IP addresses**.
+1. Select **Next : IP addresses**.

-5. On the **IP Addresses** tab, in **IPv4 address space**, enter 10.20.0.0/16, and then select **+ Add subnet**.
+1. On the **IP Addresses** tab, in **IPv4 address space**, enter 10.20.0.0/16, and then select **+ Add subnet**.

-6. In the Add subnet pane, use the information in the following table to create the subnet:
+1. In the Add subnet pane, use the information in the following table to create the subnet:

    | **Setting**                  | **Value**     |
    | ---------------------------- | ------------- |
    | Gateway Subnet name          | GatewaySubnet |
    | Gateway Subnet address space | 10.20.0.0/27  |

-7. And then select **Add**.
+1. And then select **Add**.

-8. On the Create virtual network page, select **Review + Create**.
+1. On the Create virtual network page, select **Review + Create**.

    ![Azure portal - add gateway subnet](../media/add-gateway-subnet.png)

-9. Confirm that the VNet passes the validation and then select **Create**.
+1. Confirm that the VNet passes the validation and then select **Create**.

 > [!Note]
 >
-> If you are using a dual stack virtual network and plan to use IPv6-based private peering over ExpressRoute, click Add IP6 address space and input IPv6 address range values.
+> If you are using a dual stack virtual network and plan to use IPv6-based private peering over ExpressRoute, select Add IP6 address space and input IPv6 address range values.

 ## Task 2: Create the virtual network gateway

 1. On any Azure Portal page, in **Search resources, services and docs (G+/)**, enter virtual network gateway, and then select **Virtual network gateways** from the results.

-2. On the Virtual network gateways page, select **+Create**.
+1. On the Virtual network gateways page, select **+Create**.

-3. On the **Create virtual network gateway** page, use the information in the following table to create the gateway:
+1. On the **Create virtual network gateway** page, use the information in the following table to create the gateway:

    | **Setting**               | **Value**                  |
    | ------------------------- | -------------------------- |